Signs U.S. soldier Manning was unfit for job before leaks: lawyer

-FORT MEADE, Maryland Bradley Manning, the U.S. soldier convicted for giving classified documents to the WikiLeaks website, showed behavior that could have warned he was unsuitable to serve abroad as an intelligence analyst, his lawyer said in court on Monday.
+FORT MEADE, Maryland Bradley Manning, the U.S. soldier convicted for giving classified documents to the WikiLeaks website, exhibited behavior that could have served as a warning he was unsuitable to serve abroad as an intelligence analyst, his lawyer said in court on Monday.

-As the defense began its case in the sentencing phase of Manning's court-martial, lawyers discussed a psychological assessment report that described him as having "regressed stages of development" and "narcissistic personality traits."
+As the defense began its case in the sentencing phase of Manning's court-martial at Fort Meade, Maryland, lawyers discussed a psychological assessment report that describes him as having "regressed stages of development" and "narcissistic personality traits."

 Manning's lawyer David Coombs said the report was important to explain the motivation for the unauthorized release of more than 700,000 diplomatic and military documents and videos, the biggest leak of classified information in U.S. history.

-He has said Manning will make a statement during the sentencing hearing, which is expected to conclude on Wednesday.
-Judge Colonel Denise Lind is likely to announce the sentence immediately afterward.

-Prosecutors objected to the psychological report, saying the defense should not be allowed to use it because they were not given prior notice.
-Lind ordered defense attorneys to turn over most of the report to prosecutors.

-The court heard how Manning had been referred for counseling in December 2009 and during a session, he flipped a table.
-In another outburst during counseling, he tried to grab a gun but was restrained by another soldier.
+The court heard how Manning had been referred for counseling in December 2009 and during a session, he flipped a table and in another outburst, tried to grab a gun but was restrained by another soldier.

 Manning, 25, of Crescent, Oklahoma, was convicted on July 30 of 20 counts, including espionage and theft.
-He was found not guilty of the most serious count of aiding the enemy.
+He was found not guilty of the most serious count of aiding the enemy, which carried a sentence of life without parole.

-Manning could face up to 90 years in prison and his lawyers were scheduled to present a dozen witnesses as they argue for a lenient sentence.
+Manning could face up to 90 years in prison and his lawyers are scheduled to present a dozen witnesses as they argue for a lenient sentence from Judge Colonel Denise Lind.
+The defense is likely to conclude its case this week.

-The defense tried to show that Army commanders failed to notice personality traits that might have made Manning unfit to serve as an intelligence analyst in Iraq, where he released secret files to pro-transparency website WikiLeaks in 2010.
+The defense tried to show on Monday that Army commanders failed to notice personality traits that might have made Manning unfit to serve as an intelligence analyst in Iraq, where he released secret files to anti-secrecy website WikiLeaks in 2010.

+Prosecutors objected, saying the defense should not be allowed to use the report because they were not given prior notice.
+The judge said she would rule on the report's admissibility as soon as Monday.

 Coombs questioned Manning's brigade commander, Colonel David Miller, about whether mid-level officers failed to respond properly to behavior by Manning showing he should not be placed in an intelligence analyst position.